 Sifat is currently studying Civil Engineering in Chittagong University of Engineering and Technology and has been a youth activist since 2008 with the National Children's Task Force (NCTF) He has worked as a Child Researcher of NCTF under ORTOB project of Save the Children, Plan Bangladesh and Manusher Jonno Foundation.

-Sifat believes gender discrimination to be one of the alarming problems in his society as the violence mainly affects children and young people, like in case of early marriage.
+Sifat believes gender discrimination to be one of the alarming problems in his society as the violence mainly affects children and young people.
 He wants to be a youth leader and to discuss the ways to diminish these problems on an international level.

 Saima is involved in the Ghashful Child Forum, working against child marriage, child labour and child harassment.
 She believes that young people in Bangladesh are often neglected and do not get proper opportunities for explore their potential.
 Saima believes that Youth For Change can create a space for these young people to raise their voice collectively and lead on their own issues.